Celebrate Easter in an Eastern-European country like Romania?

 If you’re really interested in the South-Eastern Orthodox spirituality, you can add a bit more to your journey.

-You can travel to the painted monasteries of Moldova and spend the Easter midnight surrounded by the spectacular Byzantine walls and authentic Orthodox chants.
+You can travel to the painted monasteries of Moldova and spend Easter midnight surrounded by the spectacular Byzantine walls and authentic Orthodox chants.